 Information- Answers to questions about your company, products and services.

-Education- Blog and other instructional content and resources.
+Education- A Blog and other instructional content and resources.

 Your website is not the place to reinvent the wheel.
-My recommendation is to follow the established web conventions your audience is used to.
+A best practice is to follow the established web conventions your audience is used to.
 This applies both to location (logo on top left, login on top right, navigation bar on top etc.) and terminology.
 Any digress and you risk frustrating your audience and losing them altogether.